supperac/supperac.github.io/about.md

 It cost me almost 3 hours to establish this blog, it is not easy...<br>
 anyways, I will keep updating what I will accomplish or some notes or guides.

-and yeah...I need to read more english books, my enlighs writing has weakened.
+and yeah...I need to read more english books, my enlighs writing has weakened.<br>
 加油~~~

   |<br>